-3. Remove the old battery and install the new battery (model: JZSP-BA01).
+3. Remove the old battery and mount the new JZSP-BA01 battery as shown below.

 4. Close the battery case cover.

 - 5. After replacing the battery, turn OFF the control power supply to clear the absolute encoder battery error alarm (A.830). - 6.
 Turn ON the control power supply again. - 7.
 Check that the alarm display has been cleared and that the SERVOPACK operates normally.